Home » Dead Pixel on TV

 There are also software methods of dealing with dead pixels.
 It has to be noted that some of the methods of reviving such pixels are risky.
 The pixels can be restored due to neighboring dots changing colors rapidly.
 In other words, during the procedure, the sub-pixels receive excessive energy, which makes it possible to revive and repair them.
 Such technology may help restore at least half of the dead dots and sometimes even as many as 90%.
 However, the recovery process takes varying amounts of time.
 The chances are that the restored pixel will “get stuck” again.
 It may happen so that restoring a dead pixel is impossible.

-• The Undead pixel program uses this method.
-The program suggests finding deformed pixels by filling the screen – defective elements will be seen on different backgrounds.
-After the checking, you can get down to the treatment.
+• The Undead Pixel program uses this method.
+It suggests finding deformed pixels by filling the screen—defective elements will be seen on different backgrounds.
+After checking, you can proceed to the treatment.

 First, you are to set the number of squares, then select the square size in pixels and set their refresh rate according to the example.
 After the start, the gazing squares are moved to the defective places.
 A flashing pixel is a success.
-All you need is to wait for the “stuck” pixel to disappear.
-However, if you have to wait over 10 hours, this pixel is unlikely to recover.
+You only need to wait for the “stuck” pixel to disappear.
+However, if you stay over 10 hours, this pixel is unlikely to recover.

 • JScreenFix.
-This is a website, not a program, but it’s free and convenient.
+This website is not a program, but it’s free and convenient.
 It restores pixels almost the same way the previous tool did.
-But you won’t be able to change parameters during the operation; it’s also impossible to use the computer at this time (if we are talking about restoring pixels on a PC screen).
+However, you won’t be able to change parameters during the operation, and it’s also impossible to use the computer at this time (if we are talking about restoring pixels on a PC screen).
 The service highlights a zone with digital noise, and you can move it to the required area of the TV screen.

 • PixelFixel.
-This is a video on YouTube, which you need to demonstrate overnight.
-The video duration is 12 hours.
-Its colors are changing so quickly that you may feel dizzy.
-But you can avoid it if you just don’t look at the screen while the recovery video is running.
+This is a 12-hour video on YouTube that you need to demonstrate overnight.
+Its colors change so quickly that you may feel dizzy, but you can avoid it if you don’t look at the screen while the recovery video is running.

 Your attempts to solve the problem with the screen may further damage the matrix and often result in the invalidation of the manufacturer’s warranty.